chris-pearce/scally/utilities/README.md

 .u-text-align-center {text-align: center;}
 ```

-Or a small collection of styles e.g.
+Or a very simple, universal pattern e.g.

 ```
-// Pin to all corners
+// Pin an element to all corners of its parent
 %u-position-pin-all,
 .u-position-pin-all {
+  position: absolute;
   left: 0;
   right: 0;
   top: 0;